 Me: I think I’m going to make an effort to be on time for breakfast every day that I’m here.

-Farming in Cappadocia
+A Farming history in Cappadocia

 Yunal: Cappadocia we were actually all farmers.
 We grow here potatoes.
 We have many vineyards.
 Apricots, mulberries, walnuts, …we used to all grow those things and that’s how our life was. …So one of the tours of this hotel, we serve lunch in one of this farm.
 Organic farm.
 It’s my grandfather’s farm.